-Summer is winding down and winter is coming, that means things are winding up here at the Weinberg!
-Everyone one at the theater is excited for the season, so we asked everyone what they’re looking forward to the most.
+Summer is winding down and winter is coming, which means things are winding up here at the Weinberg!
+Everyone at the theater is excited for the new 2017-2018 season, so we asked our staff what events they’re looking forward to the most.
+Read on for some insider knowledge!

 Rebecca O’Leary | Manager of Development